PerlFFI/FFI-Platypus-Type-Enum/README.md

     ```

     This option specifies the Perl package where constants will be defined.
-    If not specified, then not constants will be generated.
-As per the usual
+    If not specified, then no constants will be generated.
+Unless otherwise
-    convention, the constants will be the upper case of the value names.
+    specified (see 'casing' below), the constants will be the upper case of
+    the value names as per the usual convention.

     \[version 0.05\]